brbousnguar/weather-app-openai/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to a code of conduct to ensure a welcoming environment for everyone.
-By participating, you agree to:

-- Use welcoming and inclusive language
-- Be respectful of differing viewpoints and experiences
-- Gracefully accept constructive criticism
-- Focus on what is best for the community
-- Show empathy towards other community members
+This project adheres to the [Contributor Covenant Code of Conduct](/.github/CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its terms.
+Please read the full Code of Conduct document to understand what behaviors will and will not be tolerated.

 ## Getting Started